ddttom/usb-cleaner/README.md

     ```

 3. **Package the application:**
-    Create the `.app` bundle and apply an ad-hoc signature.
+    Create the `.app` bundle and a `.dmg` installer.

     ```bash
     ./package_app.sh
+    ./create_dmg.sh
     ```

-    The `USBCleaner.app` will be created in the current directory.
+    The `USBCleaner.dmg` will be created in the current directory.

 ## Usage

 1. Open `USBCleaner.app`.
 2. Click **Select Disk** to choose the USB drive or folder you want to scan.
 3. The app will list all found hidden/unwanted files.
+4. (Optional) Uncheck any files you wish to keep.
-4. Click **Clean [N] Files** to delete them permanently.
+5. Click **Clean [N] Files** to delete them permanently.
-5. Once finished, you can eject your drive safely.
+6. Once finished, you can eject your drive safely.

 ## Note